rileyshahar/aga/README.md

 **aga** (aga grades assignments) is a tool for easily producing autograders for python programming assignments, originally developed for Reed College's CS1 course.

+## Motivation

+Unlike traditional software testing, where there is likely no _a priori_ known-correct implementation, there is always such an implementation (or one can be easily written by course staff) in homework grading.
+Therefore, applying traditional software testing frameworks to homework grading is limited.
+Relying on reference implementations (what aga calls _golden solutions_) has several benefits:

+1] Reliability: having a reference solution gives a second layer of confirmation for the correctness of expected outputs.
+Aga supports _golden tests_, which function as traditional unit tests of the golden solution.
+2] Test case generation: many complex test cases can easily be generated via the reference solution, instead of needing to work out the expected output by hand.
+Aga supports generating test cases from inputs without explcitly referring to an expected output, and [will support](https://github.com/nihilistkitten/aga/issues/8) collecting test cases from python generators.
+3] Property testing: unit-testing libraries like [hypothesis](https://hypothesis.readthedocs.io) allow testing properties against large sets of arbitrary inputs, and identifying simple inputs which reproduce issues.
+This is traditionally unreliable, because identifying specific properties to test is difficult.
+In homework grading, the property can simply be "the input matches the golden solution's output."
+Support for hypothesis is a [long-term goal](https://github.com/nihilistkitten/aga/issues/32).

 ## Installation

 Install from pip: